 For companies like HubSpot, this offers the opportunity to partner with like-minded partners and enhance their efforts.
-“We partner with Wayfair and TripAdvisor on the [email protected] initiative and I was lucky enough to speak at a MITX Influence(her) event at LogMeIn just last week,” says Katie Burke, Chief People Officer at HubSpot, in reference to several other Boston-based companies.
+“We partner with Wayfair and TripAdvisor on the [email protected] initiative and I was lucky enough to speak at a MITX Influence(her) event at LogMeIn” said Katie Burke, chief people officer at HubSpot.

-As with training, having the right tools in place is critical to the success of your diversity and inclusion efforts.
-You couldn’t expect your engineering or sales teams to be successful without the right tools, and the same is true for your diversity and inclusion efforts.
+As with training, having the right tools in place is critical to the success of diversity and inclusion efforts.
+You couldn’t expect your engineering or sales teams to be successful without the right tools, and the same is true for your D&I initiatives.
 Appropriate tooling can also help save hundreds of hours of repetitive work, which is an added bonus.

-“We run all of our job descriptions and internal policies through a software platform called Textio, which provides guidance on how to word our job posts in a way that will appeal to applicants of all genders,” says Cynthia Mason, Senior Vice President of Glowforge.
+“We run all of our job descriptions and internal policies through a software platform called Textio, which provides guidance on how to word our job posts in a way that will appeal to applicants of all genders,” said Cynthia Mason, senior vice president of Glowforge.

 Improving diversity at the top line level is a worthwhile goal, but remember that businesses don’t operate as one single entity.
 They operate as a collection of individual teams, and the true benefits of diversity in the workplace will only be felt if each team is also a reflection of the company’s overarching efforts.

-“As we continue to grow, we’re addressing diversity not only at a company level but, most importantly, at the team level,” says April Himel from Relatable’s People Operations Team.
+“As we continue to grow, we’re addressing diversity not only at a company level but, most importantly, at the team level,” said April Himel from Relatable’s people operations team.
 “If Relatable is 60 percent women, yet all of those women are on one single team, they’re still clearly underrepresented.”